iagomoreira/challenges/problems/f1_sms_support.md

 - The interface makes use of entries which can be calls, voicemails, notes or other interactions that exist in external systems.
 - Every interaction is associated to a contact.

-You can use the following credentials to login and explore Talkdesk:
+You'll need to ask for credentials and then use them to login and explore Talkdesk:

 - URL: [https://yourcompany.mytalkdesk.com/](https://yourcompany.mytalkdesk.com/)
-- Credentials: please use the hipchat channel and ask for it

 Here is an example of a voicemail entry: